glowbox/ChromeSyphon/README.md

 | syphon-name | string | The name of the syphon source.

-If you need multiple launch configurations, you may specify a different file name for the configuration JSON file via the `-config` command line argument.
+If you need multiple launch configurations, you may specify a different file name for the configuration JSON file via the `config` command line argument.

 Example: